sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 _Its interesting that Colin does not see code as a projective view.
 Is a view just  code (like SLE looks at it), or is code just a view?_

+### 9:45

+Colin Atkinson's talk is full of nuggets of insight.
+Have a look at the slides later if you have missed this.
+Also check the @sleconf twitter stream.